AlghaPorthos/alghaporthos.github.io/README.md

 Weekly Commitment: Over 15 hours

-Focus Areas: Exploring cutting-edge models and methods in multimodal large models and their applications in downstream tasks.
+Focus Areas: Models and methods in multimodal large language models and their applications in downstream tasks.

 ## 3. Projects
 ### 3.1.
 "Object Retrieval for VQA with Outside Knowledge" (Third Author)